AliaChe/xray_classification/README.md

 ## Next steps

-- Build an inference pipeline for single-image predictions.
 - Expose the model through a FastAPI service.
 - Containerize the application with Docker.
 - Deploy the service to AWS.